Kandkide/enableundo/README.md

     for i in range(23):
         if i % 6 == 0:
+            # Every 6 hours the 'state' property is updated.
+            # At this time, the entire instance (tokyo) is snapshotted.
             tokyo.state = i
         tokyo.timepassed()

     print()

     for i in range(4):
+        # Each time you undo, roll back the attributes of the tokyo object
+        # for 6 hours (that is, at each snapshot timing).
         tokyo.undo()
         tokyo.show()